For the Love of Rusty

-For the Love of Rusty is a 1947 drama film directed by John Sturges.
+For the Love of Rusty is a 1947 American drama film directed by John Sturges.
 It was the third of the "Rusty" film series involving the adventures of German Shepherd Rusty and his human companions - young Danny Mitchell (Ted Donaldson) and his pals.
 This film details Danny's friendship with an eccentric and itinerant "veterinarian" Dr. Fay (Aubrey Mather), and Danny's attempts to form a closer relationship with his father (Tom Powers).
 In this installment, Rusty was played for the first time by Flame, who would portray Rusty in four of the eight Rusty films.